Merith-TK/cc-tweaked-fabric/README.md

 3) You cannot intentionally implement bugs and security vulnerabilities
 4) Unless the commit is a ["patchwork"](https://github.com/Merith-TK/cc-restitched/blob/fabric/patchwork.md) compliant commit, (IE: taken from CC:T), the lua code is off limits
 ## Bleeding Edge Builds
-Bleeding edge builds can be found [here](https://github.com/Merith-TK/cc-restitched/actions) at github actions.
+Bleeding edge builds can be found [here](https://github.com/Merith-TK/cc-restitched/actions) at Github Actions.

 ## Community
 If you need help getting started with CC: Tweaked, want to show off your latest project, or just want to chat about ComputerCraft, here is the [Forum](https://forums.computercraft.cc/) and the [Discord](https://discord.gg/H2UyJXe)